WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/52_1_Thessalonians/1_Thess_1.md

 For they themselves report concerning us the kind of reception we had among you, and how you turned to God from idols to serve the living and true God,

 ###### 10
-and to wait for his Son from heaven, whom he raised from the dead, Jesus who delivers us from the wrath to come. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+and to wait for his Son from heaven, whom he raised from the dead, Jesus who delivers us from the wrath to come.

 ***